 The Company maintains an ACL for its off-balance sheet loan commitments which is calculated by loan type using estimated line utilization rates based on historical usage.
 Loss rates for outstanding loans is applied to the estimated utilization rates to calculate the ACL for off-balance sheet loan commitments.
-At September 30, 2023 and December 31, 2022, ACL for off-balance sheet loan commitments totaled \$844 thousand and \$511 thousand, respectively.
+At September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, ACL for off-balance sheet loan commitments totaled \$844 \$839 thousand and \$511 thousand, respectively, for both periods.